As one of the Agents here at T&H Realty, I speak with numerous investors on a weekly basis.

 Then, I typically have to be the one to burst their bubble a bit.

 Now don’t get me wrong, Indianapolis certainly is a great place to invest.
-Our economy is thriving and there doesn’t seem to be an end in sight.
+Despite the Covid-19 pandemic, our economy has held strong and the housing market even stronger it seems.

 When you decide to invest in real estate, you have to have the proper expectations, and I’m finding that some investors just don’t, and that creates a very frustrating experience all around.